Search by product name or hair type/concerns

 A clean scalp is a healthy scalp.
 Use our scalp cleanser regularly to exfoliate, deep clean and stimulate your follicles.
 It clears away buildup and clogs that could be contributing to dormant follicles using ingredients like:

 Your hair naturally becomes thinner and grows slower as you age, but dormant follicles are not inevitable.
-Wake them up and get your hair growing again with scalp-stimulating products like the scalp serum and cleanser from Better Not Younger.
+Wake them up with scalp-stimulating products like the scalp serum and cleanser from Better Not Younger.

 Find out what our formulations can do to improve your hair biology.
 Visit our Shop page today to learn about our complete line, with each product geared to address the needs of aging hair.
 Tell Us: What benefits have you seen from giving yourself a scalp massage?
 Share in the comments below!